Ensono/amido.github.io/docs/workloads/azure/data/getting_started/etl_pipelines_deployment_azure.md

 ## Step 2: Prepare the Datastacks config file

-Datastacks requires a config file for generating a new ingest workload.
-This config file should be a yaml file.
-A sample config file is included in the [de_templates](https://github.com/amido/stacks-azure-data/tree/main/de_templates) folder.
+Datastacks requires a YAML config file for generating a new ingest workload - see [Datastacks configuration](../etl_pipelines/datastacks.md#configuration) for further details.

-Create a new config file and populate the values relevant to your new ingest pipeline.
+Create a new YAML file and populate the values relevant to your new ingest pipeline.
 The example below will create an ingest workload named **Ingest_AzureSql_MyNewExample**, and connect using the data source connection details as specified in [Data source pre-requisites](#data-source-pre-requisites) above.

 ```yaml
 # `dataset_name` parameter is used to determine names of the following ADF resources: